 Learning Outcome: 02.05.02 List several examples of important monosaccharides and polysaccharides.
-Section: 02.05 Topic: Chemistry

-46. Hydrolysis of a fat results in the formation of
+46. Hydrolysis of a fat results in

 - A. glycerol only.

 - B. fatty acids only.

 - C. glucose only.

 - D. two monosaccharides.

 - E. both glycerol and fatty acids.

 A triglyceride molecule (commonly known as a fat) is composed of three fatty acids covalently bonded to glycerol.
 No monosaccharides, including glucose, make up a triglyceride.